vrtmrz/obsidian-livesync/updates.md

 Now only a few chunks are transferred, even if we add a comment to the PDF or put new files into the ZIP archives.

 #### Version history
+- 0.20.1
+  - Fixed:
+    - No more UI freezing and keep restarting on iOS.
+    - Diff of Non-markdown documents are now shown correctly.
+  - Improved:
+    - Performance has been a bit improved.
+    - Customization sync has gotten faster.
+      - However, We lost forward compatibility again (only for this feature).
+Please update all devices.
+  - Misc
+    - Terser configuration has been more aggressive.
 - 0.20.0
   - Improved:
     - A New binary file handling implemented